 1 quarter hour = 2/3 (.66) semester hour

 2 quarter hours = 1-1/3 (1.33) semester hours

 Individual departments may establish higher standards for admission or require entrance tests such as the Graduate Record Exam (GRE), the Miller Analogies test (MAT),* or other materials.
 Specific program requirements appear under graduate programs and in the Graduate Catalog.
 Application deadlines vary by program.

 Applicants applying to a program at Buffalo State that requires the MAT may still complete their admission application without the completion of this exam.
 Your application will be reviewed and you will have through your first semester to complete this requirement.

 The Graduate School administers a computer-based version of the Miller Analogies Test (MAT) once a month.
 A printable Candidate Information Booklet and free practice exams are available on the MAT website.

 The MAT test fee is $80.
-Payment must be in the form of a money order payable to Buffalo State.
+Payment must be in the form of a check or money order payable to Buffalo State.
 The fee covers one personal score report that will be mailed to you, and up to three official transcripts that will be sent to schools you specify.
 Please refer to the booklet, "Scoring and Score Reporting," for a full explanation of score reporting.

 Test participants are asked to report 30 minutes prior to the start of the test time indicated.
 The test will begin promptly at the time above.
 Register online or contact the Graduate School Office.